-The school district makes no warranties of any kind, either expressed or implied, that the functions or services provided by or through the district's systems will be error-free or without defect.
+The district makes no warranties of any kind, either expressed or implied, that the functions or services provided by or through the district's systems shall be error-free or without defect.

-The school district does not warrant the effectiveness of Internet filtering.
-The school district shall not be responsible for material that is retrieved through the Internet or the consequences that may result from them.
+The district shall not warrant the effectiveness of Internet filtering.
+The district shall not be responsible for material that shall be retrieved through the Internet or the consequences that may result from them.

-The school district shall not be responsible for any damages users may suffer, including but not limited to, information that may be lost, damaged, delayed, or unavailable when using the computers, network, and electronic communications systems.
+The district shall not be responsible for any damages users may suffer, including, but not limited to, information that may be lost, damaged, delayed or unavailable when using the computers, network and electronic communications systems.

-In no event shall the school district be liable to the user for any damages whether direct, indirect, special or consequential, arising from the use of the systems.
+In no event shall the district be liable to the user for any damages, whether direct, indirect, special or consequential, arising from the use of district systems.